eliheuer/hasubi-mono/fontbakery/fontbakery-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:
+	- lam_alefWaslaar
+	- doublestrokear
+	- miniKehehar
 	- dotcenterar
+	- threedotsdownbelowar
+	- uniFEF9
+	- uniFEF5
+	- waslaar
-	- miniKehehar
+	- gafsarkashcenterar
 	- uniFE9F
-	- uniFED2
-	- threedotsupbelowar
-	- uniFEF9
-	- twodotsverticalabovear
-	- twodotsverticalbelowar
-	- doublestrokear
-	- gafsarkashabovear
-	- And 13 more.
+	- And 10 more.

 Use -F or --full-lists to disable shortening of long lists.
  [code: unreachable-glyphs]